bklimt/purpy/README.md

 `Tile` layers are for grids of blocks.
 If there's more than one tile layer, one of them must be marked as the `player` layer.
 That is the layer where the player is rendered, and is the only layer the player can interact with directly.

 *Properties*
-* `boolean player` - The tile layer marked with this property is the layer where the player interacts.
+* `bool player` - The tile layer marked with this property is the layer where the player interacts.

 ### Tile Properties

 Each tile in a tile layer can have certain properities that affect its rendering and behavior.

 *Properties*
-* `boolean solid` - If this is present and set to `false`, then the player can pass through the tile from any direction.
+* `bool solid` - If this is present and set to `false`, then the player can pass through the tile from any direction.
 Defaults to `true`.

 ### Animated Tiles

-`TODO` - This feature is still in development.
+Tiles in a tileset (`.tsx` file) can be overridden with animated versions of some tiles.
+This is done by setting a path to a directory containing the animations.
+Each file in the directory should be a `.png` named with the tile id to replace.
+For example, `123.png` would replace the rendering for tile id `123`.
+The `.png` should have a single row of `8x8` images, with no padding.

+*Properties*
+* `string animations` - The path to the directory with the animations, relative to the `.tsx` file.

 ### Spikes

 Spike blocks are blocks that kill the player when the player touches them from above.

 *Properties*
-* `boolean deadly` - If this is present and set to `true`, then the block will be treated as a spike.
+* `bool deadly` - If this is present and set to `true`, then the block will be treated as a spike.

 ### One-way Walls